Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

 A linear extrapolation of the frequency response in \ce{D2O}, $\Delta f_{\mathrm{D_2O}}$, and the kinematic-viscosity matched glycerol/\ce{H2O} mixture, $\Delta f_{\nu_{\mathrm{matched}}}$, plotted versus $\rho_i$ (Fig.\ \ref{fig:df_TOC}b) yields an intercept at $\rho=0$ of $\Delta f_{\mathrm{\rho=0}} \approx -530 \; \mathrm{Hz} \; (\equiv 9540 \; \mathrm{ng \cdot cm^{-2}})$, a value which according to Eq.\ (\ref{eq:fmeasured}) represents the frequency shift of the dry mass of the adsorbed NPs, $\Delta f^{\rm dry}$.
 The obtained value is in excellent agreement with the independently determined dry mass of $10350 \pm 1035 \; \mathrm{ng \cdot cm^{-2}}$, based on \textit{ex-situ} SEM images obtained after drying the sensor under nitrogen flow (Fig.\ \ref{fig:df_TOC}b, inset).
-Note that the liquid contribution to $\Delta f_{\mathrm{H_2O}}$, representing the error introduced if $\Delta f$ alone is used to estimate the mass of the adsorbate, is appreciable ($\approx -390 \; \mathrm{Hz}$ equivalent to $> 40\%$ of the measured response), Further, this separation of the contributions to the measured response shows that both dry mass of the adsorbate and the mass corresponding to dynamically coupled liquid can be quantified via self-sufficient measurements using mechanical resonators alone, thus resolving a severe limitation of the technique that has for long disqualified its use for quantitative mass-uptake analysis in liquid environments.
-Although in most practical situations, adsorption measurements are carried out as in this experiment, i.e. on a flat QCM crystal already immersed in a liquid, we have, additionally, verified the applicability of the method for measurements conducted with reference to air as well as for flat surfaces without adsorbates, in which case the extrapolation to $\rho=0$ provides an internal verification for the accuracy of the preparation of the kinematic viscosity-matched solutions by rendering an intercept at $\Delta f_{\rho = 0}=0$ (Section S7 in the SI).
+Note that the liquid contribution to $\Delta f_{\mathrm{H_2O}}$, representing the error introduced if $\Delta f$ alone is used to estimate the dry mass of the adsorbate, is appreciable ($\approx -390 \; \mathrm{Hz}$ equivalent to $> 40\%$ of the measured response).
+Further, this separation of the contributions to the measured response shows that both dry mass of the adsorbate and the mass corresponding to dynamically coupled liquid can be quantified via self-sufficient measurements using mechanical resonators alone, thus resolving a severe limitation of the technique that has for long disqualified its use for quantitative mass-uptake analysis in liquid environments.
+Although in most practical situations, adsorption measurements are carried out as in this experiment, i.e., on a flat QCM crystal already immersed in a liquid, we have, additionally, verified the applicability of the method for measurements conducted with reference to air as well as for flat surfaces without adsorbates.
+For flat surfaces without adsorbates, the extrapolation to $\rho=0$ should yield $\Delta f_{\rho = 0} = 0$.
+Indeed the results presented in Section S6 in the SI shows that measurements conducted with reference to air yield the same dry mass as for measurements conducted with the QCM crystal already immersed in a liquid; it also shows that for surfaces without adsorbates the extrapolated results to $\rho=0$ yields $\Delta f_{\rho = 0} \approx 0$ (at all overtones), offering additional experimental verification to the kinematic viscosity matching approach and also providing an internal verification for the accuracy of the preparation of the kinematic viscosity-matched solutions by rendering an intercept at $\Delta f_{\rho = 0}=0$.